preset-io/promptimize/README.md

 suites of prompts become larger / more complex

-* evaluation functions are assumed to return a value between 0 and 1. contrarily  to unit tests, prompt cases aren't boolean!
+* evaluation functions are assumed to return a value between 0 and 1. contrarily to unit tests, prompt cases aren't boolean
 * prompts can be assigned a `weight` (default 1) this enables you to define which prompts are more important than others for reporting purposes and suite evaluation
 * prompts can be assigned a `category`, this can be used in the reporting.